-Here you will find articles about the origins of stereotypes and how they currently influence our thinking as a society.
-You will read about how you may actively participate in stereotyping people without knowing it.
-If you’ve experienced racism, religious discrimination or any other marginalization, it can be painful and make you feel like you’re not a part of the society.
+Here you will find articles stereotypes and how they impact our society.
+You will read about how you may actively participate in stereotyping people without realizing it.
+If you’ve experienced racism, religious discrimination, or any other marginalization, it can be painful and make you feel like you’re not a part of the society.
 You’ll read about ways to deal with being stereotyped in various settings and how you can cope.

 Stereotypes are generalizations based on preconceived ideas that aren’t necessarily true.
 A stereotype is a widely held but fixed image of a particular person, place, or thing.
 They serve to group people into categories, but they can be harmful.
 If you believe a specific culture all acts the same way, you’re mistaken.
-One of the most beautiful things in the world is how diverse Stereotypes can be dangerous because if you make an automatic assumption about a group of people, especially a negative one, it can lead to prejudice.
-These generalizations are not typically helpful, but rather, they are harmful.
+One of the most beautiful things in the world is how diverse we all are.
+Stereotypes can be dangerous because if you make an automatic assumption about a group of people, especially a negative one, it can lead to prejudice.
+These generalizations are not typically helpful, but rather harmful.

 Explicit and Implicit Stereotypes

-Explicit stereotypes are when people verbalize or admit to others the idea that they hold about a particular group of individuals.
-It’s surprising when people can talk about their biases toward others.
-But, some people can blatantly voice them.
-Some people are more open-minded than others.
-They’ll admittedly say that they’re judging this group of people.
-That is an explicit stereotype, and even though their attempt is outward, it doesn’t make it right.
-They may believe that they're honest about their beliefs, and that makes them honorable.
-But discriminating against a person or group of people in an upfront way doesn’t make it right, it just makes it upfront.
+Explicit stereotypes are when people verbalize or admit to others an idea that they hold about a particular group of individuals.
+It’s surprising when people talk about their biases toward others.
+However, some people blatantly voice them.
+Some people will admittedly say that they’re judging this group of people.
+They may believe that they're just being honest about their opinion, and that makes them honorable.
+But discriminating against a person or group of people in an upfront way doesn’t make it right, it just makes it blatant.
 Stereotypes harm people more than they help.
 They’re a way to generalize about human beings, and not all human beings are the same.
 We’re unique, and we need to celebrate the differences we have.